henrik7264/PY_Actors/README.md

 * Reactive Programming (https://reactivex.io)
 * Reactive systems (https://www.reactivemanifesto.org)

-This Actors library has noting to do with programming robots, although I would encourage everyone working with robots to give it a try.
+This Actors library has noting to do with programming robots, although all the references to ROS.
 What I am trying here is to create a library/framework for creating reactive systems.
 Yes, I am going all in here, and there is more to come.

 ## Idea

-Low coupling
-High cohesion
+* Low coupling/high cohesion
+* Reusability
-Keep it simple
+* Keep it simple

+However, I have never really

+# Installation

+pip3 install reactivex